aryanariman/github-actions-workflows/README.md

 That's it.

-The actual build process is maintained in this repository, so individual projects only need a small workflow file.
+The actual build and release process is maintained in this repository, so individual projects only need a small workflow file.

 ---